Just one step!

 Collections

 Unfortunately, airbag vests are not yet officially approved as equipment in tests.
-Therefore, you still have to use a level 3 vest in off-road tests.
+Therefore, you still have to use a level 3 vest in cross-country tests.
 Many cross-country riders in difficult tests also wear an airbag vest over their level 3 vest.